alanhaugen/gameengine/README.md

 * renderer
 * script

-There are already multiple implementations of some of the modules, and there are also null implementations of each module for disabling a system
+There are already multiple implementations of some of the systems, and there are also null implementations of each system for disabling a system.

 ## Sources